U.S. flag

 • The performance improvement projects implemented by the managed care plan, including a description of any interventions the State proposes to improve access, quality, or timeliness of care for beneficiaries enrolled in a managed care plan.

-• External Quality Review (EQR): The State’s arrangements for annual EQR of the quality outcomes and timeliness of, and access to, the services covered under each managed care plan.
+• EQR: The State’s arrangements for an annual EQR of the quality timeliness, and access to, the health care services covered under each managed care plan.

 • Transition of Care: A description of the State's transition of care policy, as required under § 438.62(b)(3).